When the W3C defined the HTML DOM specification much of what they included

 is the re-resolving of references to various objects.
 This trivial

-example code copies the values of 5 INPUT
+example code copies the values of 5 INPUT elements to

 local variables:-